vinodrajendran001/mitosis_detection/README.md

 - State of the art techniques for image segmentation problems like UNet and Segformer are experimented for Mitosis detection.
 - Neural networks often rely on a large amount of supervised data to obtain good results; therefore, data augmentation is heavily utilized.
-- Based on IOU score, UNet model appears to perform well with a score of `0.95`.
+- Based on IOU score, UNet model version 1.1 appears to perform well with a score of `0.95`.
+However, after visualizing the results the UNet model version 1.0 exhibits a decent performance.
 - With the UNet's average IOU score close to 1.0, it is observed that the model fails to predict Mitosis regions instead only background is predicted.
 - As per literature, Segformer achieves state-of-the-art performance on multiple common datasets but with this dataset IOU score of only `0.4995069` is achieved.
 - To enhance the detection performance of mitosis, efficient preprocessing techniques and a larger dataset of images are essential, considering that mitosis regions are small in size and occur infrequently within each image.